ruksi/genvi/ABOUT.md

     with <code>language: system</code>, why?
 </dt>
 <dd>
-    Some tools (e.g. <code>pylint</code>) won't work and some tools (e.g. <code>mypy</code>) won't work in their full potential if the rest of the dependencies are missing from the environment;
+    Some tools like <code>mypy</code> won't work on their full potential if the rest of the dependencies are missing from the environment;
-    and it makes little sense to duplicate the development setup.
+    and it makes little sense to reinstall the full the development setup.
     <br/><br/>
-    And you might want to integrate some tools
-    (e.g. <code>flake8</code>, <code>mypy</code>) with your IDE, in which case
+    You might want to integrate some tools (e.g. <code>ruff</code>, <code>mypy</code>) with your IDE, in which case the extra duplication becomes unnecessary.
-    the extra layer will cause unnecessary latency while developing.
-    Or make it impossible to use an integration without a secondary installation, which makes matching the tool versions tedious.
 </dd>
 <dt>
     Who uses <code>make</code> anymore?